 for more details.

-"lookalike", with slightly different
+ap_cpystrnstrncpy "lookalike", with slightly different

-semantics is much faster than strncpy
+semantics is much faster than strncpy because it

 doesn't have to zero-fill the entire buffer.